Back to All Events

 Garage Exchange presents Vienna and Berlin based artist Kathi Hofer and Preserve Bottle Village Committee, a non-profit organization formed in 1979, to protect and preserve the legacy of Tressa "Grandma" Prisbrey.
 Prisbrey began building Bottle Village when she was in her 60s, and continued to work on it, host guests, and live in it until late in her life.
 Severely damaged in the 1994 Northridge earthquake, it has not been rebuilt or restored to this day due to political opposition and the lack of funds.

 This exhibition brings together original bottles from collapsed Bottle Village structures, Prisbrey’s assemblage artworks, and works by Hofer, placing them in a “magic circle” at the Mackey Apartment Garage Top Gallery where the objects and artifacts relate and resemble one another (ex)changing their value and meaning.
 Additionally, the exhibition brings Rosa Lowinger and Christina Varvi from RLA Conservation into the context of the gallery to restore works by Prisbrey that have deteriorated due to damage and age.
-Over the course of the exhibition, a small number of Prisbrey’s works will be professionally restored and exhibited in their changing form, tuning the perception of the artwork to conceptual questions of preservation and material realities of art conservation.
+Over the course of the exhibition, a small number of Prisbrey’s works will be professionally restored and exhibited in their changing form, turning the perception of the artwork to conceptual questions of preservation and material realities of art conservation.

 Tressa "Grandma" Prisbrey’s Bottle Village has a unique position as a nationally recognized landmark and one of the few existing female built “folk art” sites worldwide.
 Even with this distinction, questions surrounding the need to gain attention, scholarship, and resources sit at its center as a physical site and conceptual ground for reframing art history and architectural preservation.
 Prisbrey’s medium was the village: a “social sculpture”.
 To preserve it is not only to preserve the architecture and artworks, but to preserve an aesthetic and social practice—work that exceeds the property lines.